-- 1. Shared planning meetings must occur within the required timeframes or when required due to circumstances outlined in the Guide to Shared Planning Meetings: - 1.
-Adoption Planning Review (APR) - 2.
-Behavioral Rehabilitative Services (BRS) - 3.
+- 1. SPMs must occur within the required timeframes or when required due to circumstances outlined in the Guide to Shared Planning Meetings DCYF CWP 0070 publication for the following meeting types: - 1.
+Adoption Planning Review - 2.
+Behavioral Rehabilitative Services - 3.
 Child Health and Education Tracking (CHET) - 4.
-Commercially Sexually Exploited Children (CSEC) - 5.
-End of Life Care - 6.
-Family Team Decision Making (FTDM) - 7.
-Foster Care Assessment Program (FCAP) - 8.
-Shelter Care Case Conference - 9.
-Local Indian Child Welfare Advisory Committee (LICWAC) - 10.
-Mental Health and Substance Abuse Treatment Planning - 11.
+Commercially Sexually Exploited Children - 5.
+Developmental Disabilities Services Planning - 6.
+End-of-Life Care - 7.
+Family Team Decision Making (FTDM) - 8.
+Foster Care Assessment Program - 9.
+Local Indian Child Welfare Advisory Committee - 10.
+Mental Health/Substance Abuse Treatment Planning - 11.
 Permanency Planning Meeting - 12.
-Transition Plan for Dependent Youth 17 through 20 years (currently referred to as the Multi-Disciplinary Staffing (For Youth 17.5) in FamLink)

-- 2. Participants listed on the Guide to Shared Planning Meetings must be invited to shared planning meetings. - 3.
-Incarcerated parents must be provided access and opportunities to participate in shared planning meetings. - 4.
-The child's safety, permanency and well-being must be discussed during shared planning meetings. - 5.
-Family time and sibling and relative visits must be discussed during the meeting when children are placed out of the home.
-Discussions will include a review of the family time and sibling and relative visitation plans, necessary level of supervision during the family time to ensure the safety of the child, transportation, and efforts to include relatives and family supports during family time. - 6.
-All shared planning meetings must be documented on the Shared Planning form DCYF 14-474 in FamLink.
+Shelter Care Case Conference - 13.
+Transition Staffing: Transition Plan for Dependent Youth 17 through 20 years, referred to as Multi-Disciplinary Staffing (For Youth 17.5) in FamLink - 2.
+Participants listed on the Guide to Shared Planning Meetings DCYFCWP 0070 publication must be invited to SPMs. - 3.
+Incarcerated parents must be provided access and opportunities to participate in SPMs. - 4.
+The child's or youth's safety, permanency and well-being must be discussed during SPMs. - 5.
+Family time and sibling and relative visits must be discussed during the meeting when children or youth are placed out of the home.
+Discussions will include a review of the family time and sibling and relative visitation plans, necessary level of supervision during the family time to verify the safety of the child or youth, transportation, and efforts to include relatives and family supports during family time. - 6.
+SPMs must be documented on the Shared Planning Meeting DCYF 14-474 form in FamLink.